|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A reasonable compromise is to locate the liquid sodium pool for the new FNR such that in an emergency an argon gas cover can be maintained over the liquid sodium pool while a temporary new roof cover is applied.
+The roof should have a constant external curvature to permit suchpatching.
 In such circumstances the liquid sodium pool must be cooled below 140 degrees C and then covered with a kerosene to prevent sodium combustion with air.
 Circumstances that might lead to such a roof failure include a direct overhead impact by an armour penetrating bomb, missle or meteorite.

 There should be a sufficiently large supply of stored argon on-site to prevent sodium combustion while the liquid sodium temperature is being reduced following a sudden major roof failure.

-There should be wide rolls of thin sheet metal stored in the roof space together with appropriate tools and supplies sufficient for temporarily blocking of any hole in the ceiling caused by a penetrating missle.
+There should be preformed sheets of curved roof patch9ng material stored on top of the roof together with appropriate tools and supplies sufficient for temporarily blocking of any hole in the ceiling caused by a penetrating missle.
 In order to execute this fix the gamma radiation in the roof space from Na-24 in the primary sodium pool must be quantified.
 There may need to be a shielded access route and work cart also used for accessing the reactor monitoring system and roof space mounted ventilation equipment.

-The dome should have a liquid tight sloped floor that will guide any released liquid aircraft fuel to a steel pipe drain.
-That drain must go to a dump tank that is nearly sealled.
+The dome interior space should have a liquid tight sloped floor that will guide any released liquid aircraft fuel to a steel pipe drain.
+That drain must go to a sewage dump tank that is nearly sealled.